arkime/arkimeweb/_wiki/docker.md

 * You'll need directories for your pcap and configuration files to be mounted into the container.
 * The examples use `/opt/arkime/raw` and `/opt/arkime/etc`
 * We don't recommend using /home based directories since you may run into permission issues.
-4. Create configuration files - You can use the default configuration or create your own at `/opt/arkime/etc/config.ini` [Arkime Settings](/settings).
+4. Create configuration files - You can use the default configuration or create your own at `/opt/arkime/etc/config.ini` see [Arkime Settings](/settings).
 5. Start your Arkime containers.

 ## Sample Capture/Viewer Config File